ViaHero · Updated June 5, 2019

 Yes, you can travel independently in Cuba with a US passport—and it’s easy.

 The only paperwork you need is a Cuban Tourist Card (sometimes called a visa).
-Airlines and cruise lines make it easy to get your Cuban visa through them, but you can also purchase one independently through a company like Easy Tourist Card.
+Airlines usually offer Cuban visas, but you can also purchase one online in advance through companies like Cuba Visa Services if you want to save yourself the worry.

 - Shopping at independent markets